storesafe/cordova-sqlite-evcore-extbuild-free/README.md

 - This version supports the use of two (2) possible Android sqlite database implementations:
   - default: high-performance, lightweight [litehelpers / Android-sqlite-evcore-native-driver-free (ext-master version branch)](https://github.com/litehelpers/Android-sqlite-evcore-native-driver-free/tree/ext-master) NDK library build (C implementation)
   - optional: built-in Android database classes (usage described below)
-- Windows 8.1 and Windows Phone 8.1 are no longer supported by this version.
-WP8, Windows 8.1, and Windows Phone 8.1 support is available in: [litehelpers / Cordova-sqlite-legacy-build-support](https://github.com/litehelpers/Cordova-sqlite-legacy-build-support)
-- The following features are available in [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (TODO will be added to this version):
-  - ~~REGEXP support (Android/iOS)~~ _(already included here)_
-  - Pre-populated database (Android/iOS/Windows)
 - Windows version (using a customized version of the performant [doo / SQLite3-WinRT](https://github.com/doo/SQLite3-WinRT) C++ component) has the following known limitations:
   - Issue with UNICODE `\u0000` character (same as `\0`)
   - No background processing